-Now in above scenario, there are 5 complex steps which must be setup before actual logic is verified.
-For me, this is not a good test case.
+Now in the above scenario, there are 5 complex steps that must be set up before actual logic is verified.
+This is not a good test case.

-Another way to make it correct is using mock objects.
+- Another way is to use mock objects.
 They are there for this very purpose.
 Isn’t it??

-This is not widely seen but sometimes visible when written by freshers.
-They use system dependent file paths, environment variables or properties in place of using common properties/paths, or things like this.
-Watch out for them.
+This is not widely seen but is sometimes visible when written by freshers.
+They use system-dependent file paths, environment variables or properties instead of using common properties/paths, or things like this.

-8) Test filling log files with load of texts
+8. Test filling log files with a load of texts

-They do not seems creating problem in happy days.
-But when rainy days come, they make the life hell by putting unnecessary text without any information in log files and make the life hell for debugger who is trying to find something hidden in those log files.
+These log generator tests do not seem to create problems on happy days.
+But when rainy days come, they make life hell by putting unnecessary text without any information in log files and make life hell for the debugger who is trying to find something hidden in those log files.

-Tests are not for debugging the application, so do not put debug logs kind statements.
+Tests are not for debugging the application, so do not put debug logs kind of statements.
 A single log statement for Pass/ Fail is enough.
 If something fails, it should be evident by just looking into test name.

-These are my thoughts based on my learning in last few years.
-I do not expect you to agree with me on all above points.
+These are my thoughts based on my learning in the last few years.
+I do not expect you to agree with me on all the above points.
 But might have some other opinion which is perfectly cool.
-But I will surely like to discuss, what you feel on topic.
+But I will surely like to discuss, what you feel about the topic.